leonbrenda/leonbrenda/README.md

 My name is Brenda Leon, I'm a brazilian Front-End Developer student in love with codes.

 Originally graduated as a Production Engineer, I believe in the power of programming for problem solving and world conquering. 👩🏻‍💻
-- 📚 I’m currently learning Web Development (using HTML, CSS and JavaScript) and UI Design (using Figma).
+- 📚 I’m currently learning Web Development (using HTML5, CSS3 and JavaScript) and UI Design (using Figma).
 - 💻 Techs & Tools: HTML, CSS, SQL, Python, Git, Power BI, Excel.
 - 📍  From Rio de Janeiro